nama-gatsuo/DreamPlan/README.md

 ## What is it?
 This is an Android app to make WBS and Gantt chart.
-Now you can get it form googleplay.
+Now you can get it from [googleplay](https://play.google.com/store/apps/details?id=com.nama_gatsuo.dreamplan).

 ## Technical Information
 Required minimun API: 14